 It's possible to slash insurance costs right across the board.
 But before you get to that stage, it's worth checking exactly which policies you should have.

 If you have staff, there are some compulsory policies.
+Similarly, even if you work from home & have clients visiting, you need insurance then too.
 The tools below should establish exactly what you need.

 Business insurance check-up